olehs/r4s-bluetooth/README.md

 # r4s-bluetooth
 Hacking Ready For Sky (R4S) home appliances

-This repository holds some data for controlling r4s SkyKettle.
+This repository holds some data for controlling Redmond SkyKettle RK-M171S from GNU/Linux

 I welcome suggestions and ideas for simplification and making code more reliable.
 Using script wrapper around gatttool is so far the simplest approach.
 But it is terribly ugly.

+Prerequisits:
+   You need bluez installed.
+Version 4.01 is fine

 Usage:
-*   ./connect.sh auth
+*   ./connect.sh [KETTLE MAC] auth
-*   ./connect.sh status
+*   ./connect.sh [KETTLE MAC] status
-*   ./connect.sh on
+*   ./connect.sh [KETTLE MAC] on
-*   ./connect.sh off
+*   ./connect.sh [KETTLE MAC] off

+You can get your  [KETTLE MAC] by entering "bt-device -l"

 ## Dumps